GiorgiaTortora/napari-roi-registration/README.md

 ## Usage

 A detailed guide which shows how to use the widgets of the napari-roi-registration plugin and how to properly choose the parameters can be found [here].
+A demo video is available at this link.
+Sample datasets are available.

 ### Registration Widget